Childhood phobia: Fear of animals

 The fear of animals most often occurs in the third year of life.
-In some cases, the fear has logical origins such as a traumatic experience with a large seemly furious dog.
+In some cases, the fear has logical origins such as a traumatic experience with a large seemingly furious dog.
 In others, however, the fear is less rational.
 When a child fears small seemingly harmless animals like bunny rabbits and kittens, it is often due to the child relating the animal to something "scary" they have seen elsewhere.

 Fear of darkness

 One of the first fears that a child can acquire is a fear of darkness.
 Because a child lacks the coordination and knowledge of an adult they often allow themselves to imagine goblins and ghosts hidden in the depths of darkness surrounding them.

 Fear of strangers

 The fear of strangers develops within the first six to ten months.
 It is characterized by crying or whimpering when introduced to unfamiliar people.

 Nightmares

 Nightmares "represent the fulfillment of forbidden, repressed, or rejected wishes."
 Dreams may consist of aggressive monsters, sexual stirrings, or something unexpected.